The Great Game 🎲 Planet Kollarum

 🎲

-Talfar also remembered their sad parting 50 years later.
-He and Thalphemera were sitting on the deck of a long-distance freighter that would take them to different worlds in the soodern half of the Kraslika.
-Talfar and Thalphemera were both 100 years old, and they had spent more than half of their lives together.
-In those golden years they’d learned much about the universe and about each other.
-Now it was time for them to see what life was like outside the peaceful bubble of Vicino Prossimo.
+Talfar also remembered saying goodbye to Thalphemera 40 years later.
+They were sitting on the deck of a long-distance freighter that was taking them into the soodern half of the Kraslika.
+Talfar and Thalphemera were both 100 years old, and had spent half of their lives together.
+In those green years they’d learned much about the universe and about each other.
+Now it was time for them to see what life was really like outside the peaceful bubble of Vicino Prossimo and the galaxies of the Federation.
 They had taken holidays, but they had never lived abroad.
-And they had never ventured beyond the soodern edges of the Vicinese Empire.
+And they had never ventured beyond the soodern edges of the Blue Dream and the Pink Sea.

 Talfar couldn’t answer her question.
 She would have been disappointed if he even tried.
 Instead, he slid his fingers into hers.
 Together, they watched the far-away fireworks.
 They saw what appeared to be a supernova.
 It shook the sky like foil, gathering into a great golden sheet that lit up the dark.
 Their hearts felt like gold to airy thinness beat.